lokka30/lokka30/README.md

 <div align="center">

-I'm Lachlan, a Cyber Security student from Western Australia 🇦🇺.
-I'm passionate for computer science, spending my free time creating and contributing to [libre software][6], tinkering with my homelab, and various other hobbies.
+Hi, I'm Lachlan, a Cyber Security student from Western Australia 🇦🇺.
+I'm passionate for computer science, spending my free time creating and contributing to open source software, tinkering with my homelab, and various other hobbies.

-I write projects in Java, Python, Kotlin, SQL, Bash, C++, HTML, CSS, and JavaScript.
+I write my projects in Java, Python, Kotlin, SQL, Bash, C++, HTML, CSS, and JS.
 Aside from working on improving my ability in those languages, I also hope to explore C#, TypeScript, C, and PHP in the near future.
-There's never enough tools in your toolbox!
+There's never enough tools in a toolbox!

-If you enjoy my work, please consider contributing (code, testing, documentation, support), [donating](https://ko-fi.com/lokka30), starring the repository, or adding a review on the SpigotMC resource page.
+If you enjoy my work, please consider contributing (code, testing, documentation, support), [donating](https://ko-fi.com/lokka30), starring the repository, or sending me some feedback.
 Thanks :)

 <br /><br />

 ## Minecraft Resources

-I'm the founder of [**ArcanePlugins**](https://github.com/ArcanePlugins), a community developing high-quality libre plugins for various server software.
+I'm the founder of [**ArcanePlugins**](https://github.com/ArcanePlugins), an organisation developing high-quality open-source plugins for various server software.
 Most of my projects have been transferred to this organisation.
-We maintain several projects, here are two of those:
+We maintain several projects, here are our two most popular ones:

 [![LevelledMobs](https://github-readme-stats.vercel.app/api/pin/?username=lokka30&repo=levelledmobs&show_owner=true&theme=react)](https://github.com/lokka30/levelledmobs)